 WaterSOLV™ - A Shift in Water Treatment

 (December 2019 – HCT, LLC) The technology we bring to the table is best described as break-through chemistry but humbly it is just vision, insight and perseverance that came to realization by fate.
-Forty-three years of individual experience, literally thousands of people and projects in a variety of market segments that contributed their knowledge and expertise of water.
+Forty-three years of individual experience, literally thousands of people and projects in a variety of market segments that contributed their knowledge and expertise of water, soil and biology.
 All of this compiled together since the year 2013 to deliver the industry this break-through technology.

 Other shifts we as a society have experienced over the past few decades; email versus the fax, the internet, blue-tooth, Wi-Fi, social media, the cell phone, Facetime, social media, fake news and tele-conference.
 Here we are, HCT, presenting the shift in agronomy, anywhere we are growing vegetation.
 This is the short and to the point explanation.
 All statements can be validated scientifically, chemically and physically.
 Just about all this information can be seen and validated by reputable sources as well as through the internet if you know what to look for.

 Vegetation vitality is usually measured visually by leaf size, health, pest resistance, crop yield and quality.
 When the crop has problems, it is usually presented visually by leaves and harvest.
 When there is a visual challenge other than pests, we do tissue analyses, followed with soil and water analyses.